FOREX-Powell's hawkish testimony keeps dollar elevated

 Conversely, the Bank of Canada on Wednesday left its key overnight interest rate on hold at 4.50%, becoming the first major central bank to suspend its monetary tightening campaign.

-The Australian dollar AUD=D3 was likewise kept under pressure for a similar reason, though was last 0.02% higher at $0.6591 in Asia trade.
+The Australian dollar AUD=D3 was likewise kept under pressure for a similar reason, though was last 0.03% higher at $0.6609.

 Reserve Bank of Australia Governor Philip Lowe on Wednesday said the central bank was closer to pausing on rate hikes and suggested a halt could come as soon as April.